Business Growth Fund Program

 - memberships and joining fees

 Check your eligibility to find out if your business can apply for the program.

 You must be an established small to medium-sized Queensland business who is financially sound and have the potential for high-growth within the next 2 years.

 High-growth is defined as a 20% increase in productivity, turnover, profit and/or employment in the last 12 months.

 To be eligible for this grant, your business must:

-- have a minimum trading history of 3 years at the time of application
+- have a trading history of a minimum 3 years at the time of applying for the grant

 - have a minimum turnover of $500,000 for the last financial year